AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 ### 1. Architecture Overview

-The project follows a **client–server architecture**, where the frontend (mobile or web app) handles user interaction and input capture, and the backend is responsible for processing the data and running the model (or serving predictions from a pre-trained model).
+The project follows a **client-server architecture**, where the front (mobile or web app) handles user interaction and input capture, and the backend is responsible for processing the data and running the model (or serving predictions from a pre-trained model).

 This architecture has been designed but is not yet deployed.
 The current focus of the project is on the development of the sign recognition prototype.